opea-project/GenAIEval/evals/evaluation/rag_pilot/docs/Detail_Guide.md

   ![retrieva lpipelines](../pics/retrieved_pipelines.png)

-- Once the seleted tuners have completed their tasks, the page will display the results, including the `ground truth hits` and the `retrieved chunks`.
+- Once the selected tuners have completed their tasks, the page will display the results, including the `ground truth hits` and the `retrieved chunks`.

 - Users can search text via the search box in the upper-right corner to observe which parts of the context match the ground truth context.
 Text entered into the search box will be highlighted.